sourcegraph/sourcegraph-public-snapshot/cmd/precise-code-intel/worker/README.md

 # Precise code intelligence worker

 The docker image for this part of the application wraps a one or more workers [goreman](https://github.com/mattn/goreman) supervisor.
 By default, there is only one worker process.
-The number of workers can be tuned with the environment variable `NUM_PRECISE_CODE_INTEL_WORKERS`.
+The number of workers can be tuned with the environment variable `NUM_WORKERS`.

 ### Prometheus metrics